Biology of Trauma Summit 2022: Science-Based Solutions for Healing, Resilience, and Recovery

 Patterns of stress and overwhelm that get wired into our nervous systems can have long-term effects on our health, becoming the true root causes of many symptoms and diagnoses.

-At this experiential event bridging the worlds of mental health, trauma therapy, neuroscience and functional medicine, our experts will explore the emotional, psychological and physiological aspects of trauma.
+The Biology of Trauma 2.0 Summit bridges the worlds of mental health, trauma therapy, neuroscience and functional medicine with experts who explore the emotional, psychological and physiological aspects of trauma.
 Join us to learn how to rewire trauma patterns for improved mental and physical health!

 Benefits of Attending the Biology of Trauma 2.0 Summit